 Who will be making sure my camper is taking their medication while at youth week?

-Youth Week has a fantastic medical professional named Laurel Wills who will be volunteering her time as the medic at both youth weeks and will be responsible for all medical and dietary related issues for campers at youth week.
-If your camper has a few special dietary or medical needs, she will likely email you prior to their week at camp.
+Youth Week has a fantastic medical professional named Laurel Wills who will be volunteering her time as the medic at both Youth Weeks and will be responsible for all medical and dietary related issues for campers at youth week.
+If your camper has a few special dietary or medical needs, she may email you prior to their week at camp to coordinate their care.